lcphill/Parking-docs/Networking-Terms-Glossary.md

       - The drawback being inaccessibility.
    - A terminal server commonly provides access to switches.
       - A terminal server is a router with multiple low speed asynchronous ports physically connected to other devices.
+- IP aliasing: assign more than one IP to an interface.
+Sometimes called secondary IP(s)
-- IP broadcast address versus IP network address (along with subnet mask)
+- IP broadcast address versus IP network address (along with subnet-mask)
    - Not to be confused with BD
    - Takeaways:
       - In every network, the first and the last IP addresses are not assigned to any host.
 The first IP address is the network address and the last IP address is the broadcast address.